Student Application Process for Parents and Students

 - Through the lottery process, applicants will be assigned a number reflecting the student's place on the list of accepted students or on the waiting list.

-If you decide not to enroll your student, you should inform the choice district as soon as possible as a courtesy as there may be students on the waiting list.
+- If you decide not to enroll your student, you should inform the choice district as soon as possible because there may be students on the waiting list.

 If you have not already done so, register your student with his/her resident district by January 16.
 Contact your resident district for registration information.